DoctorWkt/xv6-rosco-r2/README.md

 $
 ```

+## Status - 21 Oct 2024

+I've imported some assembly language versions of `memmove()` and `memset()`.
+I've also rewritten some of the loops in the `balloc()` block allocation
+function.
+All of this has greatly improved the file I/O speed, especially
+writes to disk.

 ## Status - 17 Oct 2024

 I found a workaround for the problem with the `vi` editor writing files really